Dev-Bilaspure/node-resp/README.md

     - A RESP string representing the array.
 For example:
         - Array: `2\r\n$3\r\nfoo\r\n$3\r\nbar\r\n`

-### `objectToRESP(obj: Record<string, any>): string`

-Converts an object (key-value pairs) to the RESP format.
+6. `objectToRESP(obj: Record<string, any>): string`: Converts an object (key-value pairs) to the RESP format.
 The keys are serialized as strings, and the values are recursively serialized.

 - **Parameters**:
     - `obj` *(Record<string, any>)*: The object to serialize.